shinanca/cartographer-z-adjust-auto-calc/README.md

 SET_GCODE_OFFSET Z_ADJUST=+0.54
 ```

-You can change in z_adjust.cfg macro TEMP_OFFSET variable_coefficient, then add to START_PRINT macro or in filament g-code:
+You can change in z_adjust.cfg macro TEMP_OFFSET variable_coefficient, then add to START_PRINT macro, after CARTOGRPAHER_TOUCH_HOME or in filament g-code:

 For PrusaSlicer/SuperSlicer:
 ```